-- Each school has a website that provides updates on important information including calendars of upcoming events and activities. - Principals and teachers utilize the "SchoolMessenger" system for automated phone calls to parents about major school issues, upcoming events, and unique opportunities for parents and students. - Most middle school students carry a planner that helps them keep track of important dates and school work. - Secondary schools use a web-based Skyward "Family Access" program to provide students and parents with up to the minute information about upcoming homework, grades, attendance, and discipline. - Schoology is a learning management system and social network that makes it easy to create and share academic content.
-The Schoology system gives instructors, students, and parents free access to manage classes, grades, assignments and more. - Google Classroom is an organization tool for teachers and students.
+- Each school has a website that provides updates on important information including calendars of upcoming events and activities. - Principals and teachers utilize the "SchoolMessenger" system for automated phone calls to parents about major school issues, upcoming events, and unique opportunities for parents and students. - Secondary schools use a web-based Skyward "Family Access" program to provide students and parents with up to the minute information about upcoming homework, grades, attendance, and discipline. - Google Classroom is an organization tool for teachers and students.
 Teachers may use Google Classroom to assign and distribute online assignments that use Google Docs.
 Parents are invited to sign up for guardian summaries.